akirakyle/MatterAndInteractionsIProject/README.md

 GasSimVisualize.py – the program used to visualize all this data in neat animations using the vPython library.

 SpeedTest.c and SpeedTest.py – used for testing the program's speed in C versus Python.
 From these it was ound that for 1000 particles and 200 iterations, the program written in C ran in about 12 seconds whereas same program written in Python ran in about 90 seconds.
 Clearly C is much more efficient.
+Note that if compiling with gcc, using the flag -O2 significantly improves the program's performance.

 Data is a folder for the Data outputted by the c programs for the python program to visualize.
 Note that the file paths to the Data files for all these programs are absoulte.